TiMaG/TodoList-Angular/README.md

 Contributions

-Contributions to the Angular TodoList v2 project are welcome.
+Contributions to the Angular TodoList  project are welcome.
 If you find any bugs or have suggestions for improvements, please feel free to open an issue or submit a pull request.
-License